vtjon/nativescript-dev-sass/README.md

 ----------
 This plugin uses the [node-sass compiler](https://www.npmjs.com/package/node-sass) to transpile SCSS files to CSS files in [NativeScript](https://www.nativescript.org/) projects.

+**NOTE: LiveSync does not work with NativeScript CLI 2.5.x** This plugin will work in all version of NativeScript, but LiveSync only works with NativeScript 2.4.x and ealier, and again with 3.x+

 How to use
 ----------